Mass Gap in Infinite Derivative Non-local Higgs: Dyson-Schwinger Approach: Mass Gap in Non-Local Theory: Classical Case

 \subsubsection{Case with Gaussian Non-local Operator}

 For the sake of completeness, we give the leading order value of the mass gap in a simple case.
-This is obtained from the propagator in Eqn.(\ref{eq:G_lo}).
+For consistency reasons with our preceding computations, we assume Euclidean metric everywhere and do not consider possible Minkowski case where it may yield tachyonic excitations that are interesting to study anyway but is beyond the scope of our current investigation in this paper.
+The mass gap is obtained from the propagator in Eqn.(\ref{eq:G_lo}).
 If we assume $f(-k^2)=-k^2/M^2$ \footnote{We can, in principle, select a large class of entire functions instead of the Gaussian operator \cite{Edholm:2016hbt}.} and obtain on-shell conditions, from the propagator equation

 the pole is obtained at:

 being $W(x)$ the Lambert function.
 It should be noticed that the Lambert function has also an infinite set of complex solutions representing nonphysical states that we do not consider here.
 The behaviour of the mass gap as a function of $m_0$ is presented in Fig.(\ref{fig1}).
 It should be remembered here that $m_0$ is a constant arising from the self-interaction part of the theory as given in Eqn.(\ref{eq:m0}).
 Anyway, we emphasize that all these factors are finite due to the non-local contributions.